SlowPotato/Aimmy-GPU-ENABLE-Tutorial/README.md

 Now we are in the Directory of the Training Folder paste yolo command:

 yolo task=detect mode=train imgsz=640 data=data.yaml epochs=1000 batch=16 name=             *input a name*

+!!NOTE: The higher the epoch the more GPUMem you will consume, therefore gameplays will be cut to 30FPS rendering gameplay unplayable so recommend no gampeplays while training.!!

 Once that starts you should get GPUMem usage as such.